david-knott/moderncompilerinjava/CURRENT.md

 In particular sometimes I set a global variable ( Type ), this smells a bit as its easy to forget to set it, also it is not always set.
 Lets investigate this a bit further.

+Still not happy, added in a dummy exp for the int & string definition in the type symbol table.

 ## 22th September 2020 ##